Martchus/tagparser/README.md

 The tag library can read and write the following tag formats:
 - iTunes-style MP4 tags (MP4-DASH is supported)
 - ID3v1 and ID3v2 tags
+  - conversion between ID3v1 and different versions of ID3v2
-- Vorbis and Opus comments (cover art via "METADATA_BLOCK_PICTURE" is supported) in Ogg streams
+- Vorbis, Opus and FLAC comments in Ogg streams
+  - cover art via "METADATA_BLOCK_PICTURE" is supported
 - Matroska/WebM tags and attachments

 ## File layout options